-Acupuncture has evolved into a comprehensive holistic health care system.
-This system includes the use of bodywork such as gua sha and cupping, nutritional therapy, movement therapy, and herbal medicine.
-It promotes natural healing and immunity, supports physical and emotional health, and imparts well-being.
+Acupuncture is part of a comprehensive holistic health care system including bodywork such as gua sha, acupressure, cupping, nutritional therapy, movement therapy, and herbal medicine.
+It promotes natural healing, and supports physical and emotional health.

 How is our health disrupted?